ssp21/ssp21-spec/ssp21.md

 #### Trust Anchors

-The device/application must store the trust anchors in the system: the long-term public keys of one or more authorities embedded in self-signed certificates.
+The device or application running an SSP21 implementation must store the trust anchors in the system: the long-term public keys of one or more authorities embedded in self-signed certificates.
 How this trust store is implemented is not defined, but some examples include:

 * A single certificate loaded into memory during program initialization
-* A folder of such certificates with file names corresponding to their *issuer_id*, i.e. SHA-2 hash of the public key
+* A folder of such certificates with file names corresponding to their `issuer_id`, i.e. SHA-2 hash of the public key

 The certificates in the trust store are wholly trusted and used to establish the authenticity of other certificates.
-Certificates in the trust store are selected based on the *issuer_id* of the first certificate in any chain.
+Certificates in the trust store are selected based on the `issuer_id` of the first certificate in any chain.

 #### Self-signed Certificates